microsoft/d365bcdv/samples/Business Events/Private Preview/README.md

 1. Install the extension on your Business Central environment that we’ve enabled for private preview, see https://learn.microsoft.com/dynamics365/business-central/ui-extensions-install-uninstall.

 ## Connect Business Central to Dataverse
-To connect your Business Central environment with a Dataverse environment, on which you want to submit subscriptions and receive notifications of sample events, follow these steps:
+To connect your Business Central environment with a Dataverse environment, on which you want to submit subscriptions and receive notifications of business events, follow these steps:
 1. On Business Central app, select the **Settings** icon, select the **Assisted setup** item, and then select the **Set up a connection to Dataverse** item to open the **Dataverse Connection Setup** dialog.
 1. On that dialog, flip the **Enable virtual tables and events** switch on and select the **Next** button.